-Our sincere gratitude goes to all the data providers who shared and continue sharing their (station) data with the CEMS 595 Meteorological Data Collection Centre (CEMS MDCC).
-A full list can be found in the supplementary material.
-The CEMS MDCC is funded by the Copernicus program, and runs as part of the Copernicus Emergency Management Service (CEMS).
-We would furthermore like to thank the Copernicus in situ cross coordination action implemented by the European Environmental Agency for its support in setting up in situ data licenses for meteorological data; and lastly, Niall McCormick (JRC) for English proofreading and Christel Prudhomme (ECMWF), Carlo Buontempo (C3S) and Andrea Toreti (JRC MARS) 600 for reviewing.
+Acknowledgements.
+Our sincere gratitude goes to all the data providers who shared and continue to share their (station) data with the CEMS Meteorological Data Collection Centre (CEMS MDCC).
+A full list can be found on the EFAS website under https: //www.efas.eu/en/share-your-data-efas (last access: 27 June 2022).
+The CEMS MDCC is funded by the Copernicus Programme, and runs as part of the Copernicus Emergency Management Service (CEMS).
+We would furthermore like to thank the Copernicus in situ cross coordination action implemented by the European Environmental Agency for its support in setting up in situ data licenses for meteorological data, and lastly Niall McCormick (JRC) for English proofreading and Christel Prudhomme (ECMWF), Carlo Buontempo (C3S), and Andrea Toreti (JRC MARS) for reviewing.